zigazupancic/risk_analytics/README.md

 # risk_analytics
-Material for the 2017 Risk Analytics workshop for the University of LJubljana, Masters in Financial Mathematics
+Material for the 2017 Risk Analytics workshop for the University of Ljubljana, Masters in Financial Mathematics

 ## Suggested reading